junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## [News](/news/)
+* 8 July, 2021, Our paper, “H2K: A Heartbeat-based Key Generation Framework for ECG and PPG Signals'', has been accepted by IEEE Transactions on Mobile Computing.
+Please refer to [this link](https://junqing-zhang.github.io/demo-keygen-heartbeat-ppg/) for a demonstration.
 * 1 July 2021: My EPSRC New Investigator Award is successful.
 The project's title is [A New Frontier For Internet of Things Security: Far-Flung Key Generation
 ](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V027697/1){:target="_blank"}.
 We will recruit a two-year postdoc soon.
 * PhD Opening: I have an opening in the area of radio frequency fingerprint identification.
 Please find more information at [link](https://www.findaphd.com/phds/project/deep-learning-enhanced-device-authentication-for-internet-of-things/?p132053){:target="_blank"}.
 The application deadline is 30 May 2021.